-With more than 30 years combined experience, the team is passionate about supporting organisations to improve the accessibility of their services.
+With more than 30 years of combined experience, the team is passionate about supporting organisations to improve the accessibility of their services.

-Our user testing team uses specialist skills to test on a wide range of assistive technologies including JAWS and NVDA screen readers, Dragon voice activation software and ZoomText magnification.
+Our website accessibility user testing team uses specialist skills to test on a wide range of assistive technologies including JAWS and NVDA screen readers, Dragon voice activation software and ZoomText magnification.
 We test the true accessibility of a wide range of web platforms against Web Content Accessibility Guidelines (WCAG).

 - Low vision

 - Learning disabilities